 Of course, one can (and should) turn to other sources for the exercises.
 I’ve greatly enjoyed the Quantum Information Science courses by MIT on EdX, since they had interesting problem sets with solution verification.
 But still I felt that there should be more to teaching quantum computing than that…

 Last winter, after we released the Quantum Development Kit 0.1, I started to think about how to help people learn Q# – and for that they would need to learn quantum computing.
-Examples and library code showing algorithms’ implementations or step-by-step follow-along tutorials like Writing a quantum program were clearly not sufficient, since they lacked the learn-by-doing aspect, giving the learner neither motivation nor framework to experiment on their own.
+Examples and library code showing algorithms’ implementations or step-by-step follow-along tutorials like Implement a Quantum Random Number Generator in Q# were clearly not sufficient, since they lacked the learn-by-doing aspect, giving the learner neither motivation nor framework to experiment on their own.